 The resident White-breasted Nuthatches are just the opposite.
 Instead of songs, I hear them giving quiet contact calls to their young.
 When they move through the yard, you can always tell what area they are feeding in because of this verbal behavior.

 Another summer resident in the yard has been the House Wren.
 The contact calls made by the parent to the fledged youngsters is consistent and harsh, much unlike their effervescent song during breeding season.

 Then there is the Blue Jay youngster with the constant “wa” call which he makes into two syllables.
 I think he is definitely asking parents for some breakfast help.

 My eyes turn skyward in response to the light version of the twittering calls of Chimney Swifts.
 I often see this family of five in the morning, racing across the sky and feeding as they go.

 Another familiar sound keeps my eyes lifted.
 It’s the breeding family of Cedar Waxwings.
 They fly from the oak, to the birches, and then take off, all of them calling together as they fly, a high-pitched, trilled “bzeee”.

-Soon the hedge in the back reveals that the House Finch Family has arrived.
+Soon the hedge in the back reveals the House Finch family has arrived.
 Their sound is so bright and happy.
-It’s a joy to listen to the baby House Finches.
+It’s a joy to listen to baby House Finches.
 I think it has the same touching quality as the sound of human babies laughing.

 Later in the morning line-up, the resident Goldfinch belts out his full breeding song.
 Late nesters, Goldfinches are still in the thick of feeding nestlings.
 The insistent calls of the young Goldfinches, “Chippee, chippee”, won’t be heard quite yet.

-Starting my day out by listening to the sounds of Summer birds is truly one of the Joys of Summer.
+Starting my day out by listening to the songs of birds is truly one of the best delights of summer.

 Have you joined our email list?
 Click here to sign up, it’s free and gives you access to sales, coupons, nature news, events, and more!